 Nhan Tran, PhD, works with the World Health Organization and is the Coordinator of the Unintentional Injury Prevention Team (UIP) within the Department for Management of Non-communicable Diseases, Disability, Violence and Injury Prevention (NVI) since October 2017.
 As the Manager of the WHO Alliance for Health Policy and Systems Research, he led the development of initiatives to facilitate the implementation and scale up of proven effective interventions.
 Currently, he coordinates work in the areas of unintentional injury prevention focused mainly on road safety, injury surveillance/surveys, and alcohol and drug-related injuries.

-Melissa Van Dyke, PhD, joined the CELCIS team in 2015, as the International Expert Advisor on Implementation at the Centre for Excellence for Looked After Children in Scotland (CELCIS) and has a national role focused on building capacity within CELCIS and the children’s services and health sectors to adopt an implementation-informed approach to improvement.
+Melissa Van Dyke, PhD, joined the CELCIS team in 2015, as the International Expert Advisor on Implementation at the CELCIS – the Centre for Excellence for Children's Care and Protection and has a national role focused on building capacity within CELCIS and the children’s services and health sectors to adopt an implementation-informed approach to improvement.

 Melissa is currently leading a number of initiatives designed to improve health, early years, education, and social work practices with children and families’ services.
 Melissa was previously the Co-Director of the National Implementation Research Network (NIRN), Frank Porter Graham Child Development Institute at the University of North Carolina.
 In the United States, Melissa has worked with state and federal initiatives related to scaling up evidence-based practices in education, evidence-based child abuse prevention programs and early childhood home visitation, leadership development in child welfare, and broad reform efforts in early childhood systems and criminal justice systems.
 Prior to her work with NIRN, Melissa worked in state government in the United States with families and youth in child welfare, children’s mental health, and the juvenile justice systems.
 Along with her years in direct service, Melissa served as Deputy Superintendent of a large youth justice facility and was actively involved in various organisational and state-wide programme implementation and system improvement initiatives.
 Melissa obtained her Bachelor of Arts in Psychology from the University of Oregon, a Master of Social Work from the University of Michigan, with a focus on Interpersonal Practice and Policy, and her Ph.D. is in Applied Anthropology with a focus on policy, organisations and systems.